 Coveting someone else’s things leads to envy, jealousy, and bitterness deep within us.
 If we chose to act on our covetousness–taking what’s not ours–we not only break God’s law but man’s.

 David should have been in battle, but he wasn’t.
 He was home with idle time, and his heart was not guarded.
 When he saw a beautiful woman.
 He inquired of her, and he found out she was married.
 That didn’t stop him; after all, he was the king!
 He sent for her, slept with her, and she conceived.
 To cover up his act, David had Bathsheba’s husband killed.
 (The story is much greater than my short summary, so go check it out in 1 Samuel 11.)
 The fact that he saw a woman was not David’s problem; it was the fact that he coveted her.

 It can start out simple enough–just like washing dirty hands in the kitchen sink–but before long, you find that you moved on to acting on your desires.
 See, it’s not always just about the thing, but the things around the thing.
-It’s about how we don’t know when or how to stop once we decide to dabble and broaden our scope.
+It’s about how we don’t know when or how to stop once we start.

 It could be as simple as spending too much time on social media, not giving your family the time they need and deserve.
 Or, it could be like David, lying to get what you want, trampling those in the way.

 If we are not careful, we leave ourselves unguarded, thus open to distractions.
 Even innocent distractions can lead us down roads we never thought we’d go.

 The good news is that no matter what the thing is, we can be rescued from that place!
 David was, and God called him a man after his own heart.